kubernetes/release/docs/krel/buildtypes/v1/README.md

 ### Resolved dependencies

-The Kubernetes source repository the artifacts were built from, identified by its `git+https` URI and the digest of the commit checked out for the build.
+The Kubernetes sources the artifacts were built from, one descriptor per version built.
+Each descriptor points to the URI of the repository and the release tag of the version, with the digest of the commit the tag points to.
+The artifacts of each version are built from the checkout of its tag.

 ## Run details